-TA7 rite the correct word to con nctice Suffixes -able an id -ible ··· portable comfortable predictable accessible visible edible 1.
-The pizza was cold, but that way.
-I thought it was still dible because I like it 2. ne grocery store was not and to go in another way. accessible because the 3.
-When I sit in the back of not veryvisible of the classroom, I have to stra from there. in my eyes because the board Ch oose the statement that be est answers the question.
-4. Which of the following A. a large, heavy suitcas could be described as portable se e? s anchor to deliver or pick up ca n easily move to use in different - 5. could be described as predicta B. Scientists say it is dit fficult to know when an earthqu ake will hit.
+w ce Suffixes -able and l -ible rite the correct word to comple ete each sentence. portable comfortable predictable accessible visible edible 1.
+The pizza was cold, but I th that way. ought it was stilledi because I like it 2.
+The front entrance to the gr road was closed, so we had because the 3.
+When I sit in the back of th not very visible e classroom, I have to strain from there. my eyes because the board Ch oose the statement that best a nswers the question.
+4. Which of the following cou A. a large, heavy suitcase ld be described as portable? chor to deliver or pick up carg sily move to use in different pl Which of the following cou • le?
+5. rent route to work every day.
+5. • lt to know when an earthquak ro will bit

 6. Which of the following could be described as comfortable?
-0. A. Georgia spilled her lemonade on the table and made it sticky.
+Georgia spilled her lemonade on the table and made it sticky.
 B. The seats in the new movie theater were soft with high backs and armrests.
 C. After such a long ride, Filipe couldn't wait to get off the bus and stretch his legs.
 7. Which of the following could be described as visible?
 A. The groundhog stayed underground all day.
 B. It was easy to find my brother at the park because he was wearing a bright orange shirt.
 C. His shirt sleeve covered the bandage on his arm where he had injured himself rock climbing.
 8. Answer the following question.
-Be sure to use the word portable and/or comfortable in your answer.
+Be sure to use the word $portable$ and/or $comfortable$ in your answer.
 Would you rather have a bed that is portable or comfortable?
 Why?
-Answers may vary, but should include the word(s) portable and/or Thorse in the fact of the state of the form of the fact of the fac comfortable.

-13 5 Unit 4 Activity Book Grade 4
+Answers may vary, but should include the word(s) portable and/or Allswers may vary, but should include the word(s) portuote and/or comfortable.
+136 5 Unit 4 Activity Book Grade 4

-Prac tice Spelling Word ds rite the correct word to complete e ne words will not be used. ach sentence.
-Words wil l not be used more than once; easily greasy immobile imperfect impossible inflexible insufficient intolerable loudly noisy tasty temporarily 2.
-3. 4.
-It was impossible to Suzanne shared her mother's Infants are relatively imm tasty bi rownies with her friends.
-5. We stopped our mail delivery temporarily v vhile we were away.
-6. The gym was noisy game. due to the loud cl neering of the crowd at the 7.
-Despite the imperfect for holding fruit. appearance of the c rracked bowl, it was still usefu 8.
-If you study your spelling word assessment easily
+Pract ice Spelling Wor ds

+rite the correct word to complete ea me words will not be used. ach sentence.
+Words wi ll not be used more than once;

+easily greasy immobile

+imperfect impossible inflexible

+insufficient intolerable loudly

+noisy tasty temporarily

+2. Suzanne shared her mother's tasty b rownies with her friends.

+5. ,

+6. The gym wasnoisy game. due to the loud o heering of the crowd at the

+7. Despite the imperfect for holding fruit. appearance of the cracked bowl, it was still usefu

+8. If you study your spelling words assessmenteasily e